Travelbound logo

 Students will have had an opportunity to:

-• Test and expand their own cooking abilities
+• Test and challenge their own abilities

-Tour Food Technology School Trip To Barcelona
+Tour School Food Technology Trip To Barcelona

-Barcelona is a vibrant city with a rich gastronomic tradition and colourful food markets.
+Delight your students’ taste buds on a school Food Technology trip to Barcelona.
+The Catalonian capital is a vibrant city with a rich gastronomic tradition and colourful food markets.

 Learn more